christopher-rowe/spotify_modeling/README.md

 2. Use audio features and genres of the track to predict whether I will like them (details below)
 3. Use audio features and genre of the tracks to predict whether the song would end up in "data_1" or "data_0"
 4. Create a composite score using predicted values from the models in steps 2-3 above.
-3. Push tracks with highest predicted values to a Spotify playlist called "data_candidates"
+3. Push tracks with highest predicted values to a personal Spotify playlist called "data_candidates"
 4. Listen to the candidates, add them to a playlist called "data_1" if I like the track and one called "data_0" if I don't, and remove them from the "data_candidates" playlist.
 5. Repeat, tweaking various process details.

+## Measures and Models

 ## Organization
 - /data: